 If the horse isn’t running a fever (your horses’ temperature should be between 37.2-38.3°C) and there isn’t any visible nasal discharge, it is highly probable that the root cause of the cough is an allergic respiratory disease.
 Recent research carried out in conjunction with Haygain showed that 84% of horses suffer from an allergic respiratory disease such as RAO, and it can be debilitating.

 Allergic respiratory diseases are brought on by chronic exposure to allergens such as mould or dust, which means the stabled horse will be at risk of developing one unless steps are taken to manage the environment.
-Dust, mould and fungal spores are all found in hay and many types of bedding, and some stables have poor or non-existent ventilation.
-Ideally, a horse with an allergic respiratory disease that is feared to be triggered by being stabled would be turned out 24/7, however this may not always be a possibility.
+Dust, mould and fungal spores are all found in hay and many types of bedding.
+Some stables have poor or non-existent ventilation.
+Ideally, a horse with an allergic respiratory disease that is feared to be triggered by being stabled would be turned out 24/7.
+However this may not always be a possibility.
 Competition and training routines necessitate stabling, some livery yards only offer limited-time turnout due to lack of grazing, the horse may suffer from mud fever in the winter months and many yards need to protect their fields during the muddy seasons.

 - Sourcing low-dust bedding and ensuring the horse isn’t in their stable if other boxes nearby are being bedded down with dusty straw or shavings.